Privacy Act 2020

 You could also call this:

-When you ask an organisation for your personal information, they have to follow some rules before they give it to you.
-First, they need to make sure you are who you say you are.
-They can’t give you the information if they think someone is forcing you to ask for it.
+When you ask an agency for your personal information, they must check you are who you say you are before giving it to you.
+They cannot give you the information if they think someone is forcing you to ask for it.
+The agency must make sure only you, or someone you have chosen to represent you, gets the information.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.